 Cyclic structures are often used to model and simulate long chain molecules due to the simplification of no chain end effects.
 Further, many technically important and biologically relevant molecules are cyclics.
-Verification of proposed models and simulations often rely on x-ray and neutron scattering as structural characterization tools.
-In this letter the authors present a dimensional analysis of cyclic polymers and use this description to describe scattering data from cyclic macromolecules.
-The authors demonstrate the validity of the new approach to describe cyclic structures and critique the Casassa form factor previously used for cyclic polymers.
+In this letter, a dimensional analysis of cyclic polymers and its use to describe scattering data from cyclic macromolecules is presented.
+The validity of the new approach to describe cyclic structures is demonstrated and the Casassa form factor previously used for cyclic polymers is critically revisited.